popovaevgeniya/epam_template/README.md

 - Mobile version has mobile menu.

 ### Functionality
 **Homepage (Start)**
-- Click on “Nike Red” (block under header) to go to Item details page.
+- Click on “Nike Red” (block under header) navigates user to Item details page.
-- Click on “Caps & Hats” (block under header) to go to Catalog page.
+- Click on “Caps & Hats” (block under header) navigates user to Catalog page.
 - When “Nike Red” and “Caps & Hats” blocks are resized – on table and desktop they maintain aspect ratio and take 50% of container width.
 For mobile - “Caps & Hats” hidden, and “Nike Red” take 100% of container and maintain its aspect ratio.
-- Click on item block inside “Best offer” and “New arrivals” block navigate user to Item details page.
+- Click on item block inside “Best offer” and “New arrivals” block navigates user to Item details page.
-- Click on “Add to bag” button to go to Shopping bag page.
+- Click on “Add to bag” button navigates user to Shopping bag page.
-- Click on “All arrivals” button to go to Catalog page.
+- Click on “All arrivals” button navigates user to Catalog page.
 - Search field is collapsed by default on tablet.
 Click on magnifying glass icon to expand search field to the left.

+**Catalog**
+- Hover over item block highlights item title and show overlay with “View Item” text for item image.
+- Click on item block navigates user to Item details page.
+- Filters for Catalog page are implemented as dropdown lists on Desktop.
+- Dropdown is opened on hover over filter bar element.
+- Selected filter value are highlighted in dropdown list.